 Site security

 Mechanisms must be in place to protect the systems and credentials used by the IA.
-These mechanisms must be well-documented for the purposes of auditing and accreditation, and the security level should be identifiable by relying parties.
+These mechanisms must be well-documented and maintained for the purposes of auditing and accreditation, and the security level should be identifiable by relying parties.